Jeff Corey: Hollywood

-Blacklisted
+Blacklisted and teacher

 Corey's career was again interrupted in the early 1950s, when he was summoned before the House Un-American Activities Committee.
 He refused to give names of alleged Communists and subversives in the entertainment industry and went so far as to ridicule the panel by offering critiques of the testimony of the previous witnesses.
 That led to his being blacklisted for 12 years.
 "Most of us were retired Reds.
 We had left it, at least I had, years before," Corey told Patrick McGilligan, the co-author of Tender Comrades: A Backstory of the Hollywood Blacklist, who teaches film at Marquette University.
 "The only issue was, did you want to just give them their token names so you could continue your career, or not?
 I had no impulse to defend a political point of view that no longer interested me particularly...
 They just wanted two new names so they could hand out more subpoenas."

 While blacklisted, Corey drew upon his experience in various actors' workshops (including the Actors' Lab, which he helped establish) by seeking work as an acting teacher.
 He soon became one of the most influential teachers in Hollywood.
-His students, at various times, included Robert Blake, Carol Burnett, James Coburn, Richard Chamberlain, James Dean, Jane Fonda, Peter Fonda, Michael Forest, James Hong, Luana Anders, Sally Kellerman, Shirley Knight, and Bruce Lee.
+His students, at various times, included Kirk Douglas, Jack Nicholson, Robin Williams, Robert Blake, Carol Burnett, James Coburn, Richard Chamberlain, James Dean, Jane Fonda, Peter Fonda, Michael Forest, James Hong, Luana Anders, Pat Boone, Sally Kellerman, Shirley Knight, Bruce Lee, Cher, Roger Corman, Anthony Perkins, Leonard Nimoy, Rita Moreno, Barbra Streisand, Anthony Perkins, Rob Reiner, and Robert Towne.

+Corey was also a Professor of Theatre Arts at California State University, Northridge, and at various times was an artist-in-residence at Ball State University, Chapman University, University of Texas at Austin, and New York University.
+He also conducted acting seminars at Emory University and the Vancouver Film School.